 Colorado Department of Regulatory Agencies (Division of Professions and Occupations) - Provides consumer protection through its regulation of 345,000 licensees within more than 50 professions, occupations, and entities in the State of Colorado.
-Also the agency where the PDMP is housed.
+This is also the agency where the PDMP is housed.

 Colorado Department of Public Health and Environment (Division of Prevention Services) - The department aims to improve the health, well-being and equity of all Coloradans through health promotion, prevention and access to health care.
-Also the agency where the opioid overdose prevention program is housed.
+This is also the agency where the opioid overdose prevention program is housed.